National services contractor uses technology to exceed customer expectations for safety

 Demonstrating a company-wide initiative to improve safety, not just a mandate given to drivers

-Grendon and JV Communications deployed TRUCE™ Contextual Mobile Device Management solution across their entire workforce of 40 drivers and engineers.
+Grendon and JV Communications deployed TRUCE™ Contextual Mobility Management solution across their entire workforce of 40 drivers and engineers.

 Managing Director, JV Communications and Electrical Contractors